dorven/nokia_task/README.md

 ```
 It is a menu driven program which instantiates the MonitoringSystem object and lets you use it's functions with a switch-case based menu.\
 Each menu point can be accessed with it's number.
-For example if you want to start the system press 2 -> ENTER -> 1 -> ENTER.
+For example if you want to start the system press 2 -> ENTER -> 1 -> ENTER.\
-Start belons to 2.
-Send control signal.
+Start belons to "2.
+Send control signal".
 ```
 Monitoring System Main Menu:
 1. Send Vehicle signal